 So the cat is finally out of the bag!
-It's been rumoured for ages that one of either IASME or CREST would be the single accreditation body partner to run the Cyber Essentials scheme.
+It's been rumoured for ages that one of either IASME or CREST would be the single partner to run the Cyber Essentials scheme.

 The rumour was correct.

-It has just been announced that IASME have been awarded a 5 year contract to be the single and only accreditation body for Cyber Essentials
+It has just been announced that IASME have been awarded a 5 year contract to be the single and only partner for Cyber Essentials

 I know what you're thinking.

 "What does this mean for my organisation?!?"

 Whilst you might be unsure and uncertain of the future at this moment, I can promise you, by the end of this article you will have the answers and clarity you're after.

 So, take a seat and relax whilst I explain everything you need to know about this major win for IASME and how it impacts your organisation.

 Firstly, I will referring to many key words throughout this article so it's worth defining the key words that commonly cause confusion.

 Let's go through some of the fundamentals - starting with Cyber Essentials itself.